 Socrates, on the other hand, was just living in the flow.

-He was a cat who knew who he was and what he waned.
+He was a cat who knew who he was and what he wanted.
 The circumstances didn’t change what he wanted, nor was he overly concerned about exactly HOW those needs were going to be met.

-Watching him move from one environment to the next in his utterly unflappable manner, showed me how much how many opportunities I waste waiting for things to line up, fall out, be perfect, and feel ready.
+Watching him move from one environment to the next in his utterly unflappable manner, showed me how many opportunities I waste waiting for things to line up, fall out, be perfect, and feel ready.

 As a result, I’m happier, things happen with more ease, and my progress is faster.